A lattice Boltzmann study of particle settling in a fluctuating multicomponent fluid under confinement: Results and Discussions

 The results are also compared with the prediction of~\cref{eq:FLUCTUATIONSSCALING}.
-As predicted by~\cref{eq:FLUCTUATIONSSCALING}, the velocity fluctuations are independent of the volume force for fixed $d/L$ and $\kbt$ (cfr.~\cref{fig:duFtotal}); we also observe the scaling $\sim (d/L)^{-3/2}$ for fixed $\fg$ and $\kbt$ (cfr.~\cref{fig:dudtotal}) and the scaling $\sim (\kbt)^{1/2}$ for fixed $d/L$ and $\fg$ (cfr.~\cref{fig:dukbttotal}).
-To be noticed that not only the scaling laws but also the pre-factor $\sqrt{6/(\pi \rhop L^3)}$ in~\cref{eq:FLUCTUATIONSSCALING} matches very well with the numerical observations.
-Overall, we observe very little dependency on the particle's wettability.
+As predicted by~\cref{eq:FLUCTUATIONSSCALING}, the velocity fluctuations are independent of the body force for fixed $d/L$ and $\kbt$ (cfr.~\cref{fig:duFtotal}); we also observe the scaling $\sim (d/L)^{-3/2}$ for fixed $\fg$ and $\kbt$ (cfr.~\cref{fig:dudtotal}) and the scaling $\sim (\kbt)^{1/2}$ for fixed $d/L$ and $\fg$ (cfr.~\cref{fig:dukbttotal}).
+To be noticed that not only the scaling laws but also the pre-factor $\sqrt{6/(\pi \rhop L^3)}$ in~\cref{eq:FLUCTUATIONSSCALING} matches very well with the numerical observations. \R{Overall, hydrophilic (blue squares), neutral (green triangles), and hydrophobic (red circles) results are well overlapping. we observe little dependency on the particle's wettability. }